meshplay/meshplay/docs/pages/guides/performance-management/interpreting-performance-test-results.md

 Latency and throughput are the two most significantly examined signals.

-Meshery will use different algorithms to calculate results depending upon which load generator was used to run the test.
+Meshplay will use different algorithms to calculate results depending upon which load generator was used to run the test.